bccp/nbodykit/docs/running.rst

 .. literalinclude:: ../examples/power/test_cross_power.params
     :lines: 17-22

-addition the key `plugin`, which gives the name of the Plugin to load; the rest of the dictionary is treated as arguments of the Plugin

 3. If the plugin needs no arguments to be intialized, the user can simply use the name of the plugin, as is illustrated below for the `field.Painter` parameter:

 .. literalinclude:: ../examples/power/test_cross_power.params
     :lines: 11-12

+For more examples on how to accurately represent plugins in configuration files, see the myriad of configuration files listed in the ``examples`` directory of the source code.

 Specifying the output file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note that all configuration files must include the ``output`` parameter.
+All configuration files must include the ``output`` parameter.
 This parameter
 gives the name of the output file to which the results of the algorithm will be saved.

 The ``nbkit.py`` script will raise an exception when the ``output`` parameter is not